poulpix/PXGoogleDirections/README.md

 - Available through CocoaPods
 - V1.3 is fully compatible with Swift 3 and Google Maps iOS SDK V2+

+## New in V1.3
+- Full Swift 3 support
+- Full Google Maps iOS SDK 2.0+ support
+- Added a `trafficModel` property on the `PXGoogleDirections` class to match Google's one in the API (recently added); it works only for driving routes, and when a departure date is specified
+- Fixed a bug where drawing a route would only draw a basic, rough representation of it taken from the route object; now there is an option for drawing a detailed route in the `drawOnMap` method of the `PXGoogleDirectionsRoute` class
+- Other small bug fixes

 ## Installation
 ### From Cocoapods
 To use PXGoogleDirections in your project add the following 'Podfile' to your project: